simensen/srcmvn.com/source/_posts/2012-12-19-embedding-github-gists.md

 on intentionally trying to use WordPress for *anything*.
 Things were good again.
 For a time.

 Eventually Posterous began to wear on me.
-It was slow.
+It became slower.
+Its fancy publishing features worked only half the time.
 Its search was whack.
-I started to subscribe to [Dave Winer's opinions][8] on [Corporate Silos][9].
+I also started to subscribe to [Dave Winer's opinions][8] on [Corporate Silos][9].
 I wanted to host my own content again but I didn't really want to worry about databases and keeping software up to date.

-Around that time, I was introduced to [Jekyll][10] and later [Octopress][11].
-I was super excited to see that Octopress had a GitHub Gist plugin.
+Around that time I was introduced to [Jekyll][10].
+A little later I was introduced to [Octopress][11].
+While I struggled with Jekyll I was super excited to see that Octopress had a GitHub Gist plugin.
 It meant I could more or less continue to feed my blogging by Gist habit.

-When I decided to roll my own static site generator, [Sculpin][12], one of my big goals was to ensure that it would support plugins.
+When I decided to roll my own static site generator ([Sculpin][12]) one of my big goals was to ensure that it would support plugins.
 The first plugin I wrote in order to prove my goal was a Twig extension ([dflydev/github-gist-twig-extension][13]) and a Symfony Bundle ([dflydev/github-gist-twig-bundle][14]).
 After all, if I ever wanted to host my coding blog with my own static site generator it better satisfy my Gist needs, right?